Thinkmill-learning-paths/css-basics/step2/README.md

 ## Step 2 - Shapes

 Let's use CSS to create some shapes.

-Shapes can be made in other ways, for example using SVG, but it is sometimes useful to know of a CSS solution as well.
+We often will use SVGs to create those shapes in production but this is good practice and you will need this sometimes when you don't want to add another DOM element and just use pseudo elements.

 ### Pure CSS icons